fieldsey/CoE-MPP-process/README.md

-# TTS-MPP-process-prototype
+# TTS MPP process

-A prototype repository, with all the files necessary for a TTS MPP.
+This repository contains a template folder structure and template files necessary for a TTS MPP-style buy.